-A representative office is essentially a branch of an overseas company located in China that does not make a profit but can conduct an extensive array of operations.
-It follows the overseas companies name, and so brand.
+A representative office is a branch of an overseas company located in China that does not make a profit but can conduct an extensive array of operations.
+It follows the overseas company’s name, and so does the brand.

 Such an office is used as a small base of operations to meet potential business partners, maintain and manage supply chains and channel sales, liaise with online platforms, conduct marketing operations, coordinate projects, market research, quality control, liaison and other support activities.

-The representative office has some limitations, as its activities are not revenue-generating, such as it cannot sign contracts, issue invoices and conduct paid services, or have a warehouse for logistical purposes.
-The only services and operations it can conduct have to be with the parent company that it represents in China.
+The representative office has some limitations, as its activities are not revenue-generating.
+It cannot sign contracts, issue invoices, conduct paid services, or have a warehouse for logistical purposes.
+The only services and operations it can conduct must be with the parent company it represents in China.

 Does a representative office have directors?

-Their passport would need a copy to be notarised and authenticated, and, depending on the bank, the person will have to visit China with their passport to open a bank account (some flexibility has been possible on this during Covid).
+Their passport would need a copy to be notarised and authenticated.
+Depending on the bank, the person will have to visit China with their passport to open a bank account (some flexibility has been possible on this for special cases).
 The Chief Representative is ultimately responsible for ensuring that the representative office complies with the law and regulations of China.

 A representative office can also name up to three additional people as representatives.
-Foreigners can only be registered as representatives, and therefore, there is a cap of four.
+Foreigners can only be registered as representatives, so there is a cap of four.
 There is, however, no cap for local hires.

 How to staff and fund a representative office?